Davis8483/MCBE-Shovel-Land-Claim/README.md

 ## Claim blocks

 This addon uses a block balance for claim creation.
 Your claim block balance is displayed in the main menu of the claim shovel.
 You will obtain x number of claim blocks(set by admin) for every hour you play.

+## Operator Panel
+An Operator Panel is included for managing all aspects of this addon.
+It can be obtained by giving yourself the `shovel.op` tag.

+### Options
+**Addon Config** - Allows you to change the Claim Block hourly payment, starting claim block amount, claim minimum width requirement, and max number of claims a player can have.

+**Manage Players** - Manage their claims, edit Claim Block balance, and edit global player permissions.

+**Disallowed Blocks/Items** - Edit a list of blocks/items that are not allowed to be placed anywhere in the world.

 ---